Procurement Policies and Procedures

 Office Supply Purchases

-WB Mason is the current preferred office supply vendor for Iona College.
+WB Mason is the current preferred office supply vendor for Iona University.
 There are over 100 frequently purchased supplies, ranging from printer cartridges and toners to paper clips, for which the College has special negotiated pricing.
 Orders for office supplies are placed on-line, via the wbmason.com website, by individual Departments and are electronically approved by Department Heads, Deans and Vice Presidents prior to reaching Business Services.

 Once received by Business Services, the order is reviewed a final time prior to submission to WB Mason.
 WB Mason provides next day desk-top delivery service, but the College limits deliveries to Tuesday through Thursday.